Richard Weize: Education

 Weize grew up in Bad Gandersheim.
 His family has been working in the bookbinding trade since 1845, as well as running a book and stationery shop.
 His passion for pop music emerged when the first Anglo-American 45-rpm records appeared in Germany in the 1950s, and it was fueled with American Forces Network, Elvis Presley and the Star-Club in Hamburg.
-By 1960, Weize had become a pioneering record trader, importing hard-to-get country and rock ‘n’ roll albums from the USA and selling them – with a small surcharge – to his friends.
+By 1960, Weize had become a pioneering record trader, importing hard-to-get country and rock ‘n’ roll albums from the US and selling them – with a small surcharge – to his friends.
 Not only was this the start of his own record collection, but also one of the foundation stones of his Bear Family Records business.

 Bear Family Records

 Weize founded Bear Family Records in 1975.
-The label was such a grassroots operation at first that Weize began by typing the label’s first ‟catalogues” on his typewriter, but soon he had to employ some staff to help him with his work.
+The label was such a grassroots operation at first that Weize began by typing the label's first "catalogues" on his typewriter, but soon he had to employ some staff to help him with his work.
 By then Bear Family had changed from a mail order business to a record label selling their own rereleases worldwide.
-In building the company, Weize had found many companions – producers, authors, musicians, music lovers – some of whom continue to contribute to the label’s releases.
+In building the company, Weize had found many companions – producers, authors, musicians, music lovers – some of whom continue to contribute to the label's releases.
 Among them: Jürgen Brückner, John Cowley, Hank Davis, Colin Escott, Bill Geerhart, Martin Hawkins, Hugo Keesing, Michael Kleff, Volker Kühn, Rainer E. Lotz, Bernd Matheja, Ted Olson, Tony Russel, Dr. Jürgen Schebera.